 While this is the definition of a high-risk high-reward play, Ohtani has shown the velocity is still there and the injuries seem to be (finally) behind him.
 We don’t know about you, but we’re ready for some action!
 Here are some of the top Shohei Ohtani rookie card options if you concur.

 Top Shohei Ohtani Rookie Card Options

-2018 Bowman Chrome Batter Version (Buy on eBay)
+2018 Bowman Chrome Batter Version (Check Price)

 Ohtani may throw right, but as you can see from this beautiful (and very rare) Bowman Chrome rookie card, he bats left.
 And what a beautiful left-handed swing it is.
 Aesthetics aside, that swing has generated 40 home runs and more than 120 RBI over his first 2 seasons in the bigs (which only accounts for just over one full season of at-bats).
 He’s also been remarkably consistent at getting on base with a career .286 batting average and .351 OBP (thank you baseball-reference).
 Are bigger things coming in 2021?
 If so, you’ll be glad you owned this remarkable baseball card.

-2018 Bowman Chrome Pitcher Version (Buy on eBay)
+2018 Bowman Chrome Pitcher Version (Check Price)